Dionisiy/CA/a-closer-look-at-cssquiz.md

 `}`

-Answer: Gadget and sans-serif.
+**Answer**: Gadget and sans-serif.
 In CSS, fallback fonts appear after the chosen font.
 Each fallback is comma-separated.

-In the following CSS, name the type of selector used:
+* In the following CSS, name the type of selector used:

 .supporting {